WashUMusculoskeletalCore/Slicer-MusculoskeletalAnalysis/README.md

 ---Cancellous Analysis---
 Input Parameters:
 Input Volume: A 3d image of the bone.
-Bone Segment: A segmentation of the image containing the cancellous bone area.
+Bone Segment: A segment of the image containing the cancellous bone area.
 Includes the medullary cavity, excludes surrounding cotical bone.
 Threshold: Threshold values representing bone.
 Used to seperate bone from cavity.
 Output Directory: The location to save the output file to.
 File will be a tsv file named cancellous.txt.